gphanikumar/MM2090/archish/README.md

 # MM2090 Introduction to Scientific Computing
 # Solutions to Assignments - April June 2021

+### Note

+The problem statement along with the instructions are available as seperate README files in each folder.

 ## [Assignment 1](assignment_1/)

  * [Problem Statements](assignment_1/README.md)